Innovation Ecosystem: Everything You Need To Know About It

 Rather than focusing on inventiveness and creativity from individuals and teams, Google encourages every team member to contribute their best ideas.

 For instance, it was once reported that a certain doctor on Google’s staff suggested that Google provide assistance and support to users searching for keywords and phrases related to self-harm and suicide.

 Google keyed into this suggestion and adjusted its search engine to display the Hotline number for the National Suicide Prevention.
 This singular step led to a significant boost in calls to the helpline, with millions of users getting necessary help.

-This commitment and receptivity to innovation at all levels allows Google to tap into the potentials of its workforce.
+This commitment and receptivity to innovation at all levels allows Google to tap into the potential of its workforce.

 In proffering creative solutions to potential problems, Google’s employees are encouraged to put user satisfaction first: profitability comes later.
 While this might sound contrary to popular opinions, this principle has produced the enviable results Google is known for.

 Putting users first is a great way to record much success faster.

 Aim to be better than your current level